jovenbico/haproxy-as-an-api-gateway/README.md

 # HAProxy as an API Gateway

+The project is created on how to use HAProxy as an API Gateway. (homelab version)

+See the [link](https://www.haproxy.com/blog/using-haproxy-as-an-api-gateway-part-1/) for reference.

 ## Install HAProxy

 Before we can work with HAProxy, we need to install it: